Descanonge/neba/docs/source/config/usage.rst

 Different file formats require specific subclasses of :class:`~.FileLoader`.
 A loader is selected by looking at the config file extension.
-As some loaders have external dependencies, loaders are only imported when needed, according to the import string in :attr:`.Application.file_loaders`.
+As some loaders have external dependencies, they are only imported when needed, according to the import string in :attr:`.Application.file_loaders`.

 +-----------------+------------------------------+----------+